 The Purpose and Power of a Quiet Time Routine

-The purpose of a quiet time routine is to connect intimately with Christ, our Savior so He can show us our truest self and allow the process of transformation to take place in our lives, becoming who you were created to be.
-Wow, that’s BIG, right?
+The purpose of a quiet time routine is to connect intimately with Christ, our Savior so He can show us who He created us to be.
+And allow the process of transformation to take place in our lives.

 And most of us think it’s literally just time in the quiet.
 Nope!
 There’s so much more potential here.